bjoernv/webserver-station-logos/README.md

 The correct station logo should then be loaded during RDS recognition, provided a specific logo has already been created on our [server](https://tef.noobish.eu/logos/).

+### version v2.25a:
+- optimized Google Search Function (ITU code added)

 ### version v2.25:
 - Google Search Function
-  -> When a RDS Station has been identified, the logo field is highlighted.
+  -> When a RDS Station has been identified, after a short time the logo field is highlighted.
 Now you can click on the field and go directly to Google image search to download a suitable logo quickly and easily

 ### version v2.2:
 - code optimizing